 The Samsung OLED G8 has decent text clarity, but it displays the same issues we've seen with other QD-OLED monitors, like the Dell Alienware AW3423DW and Dell Alienware AW3423DWF, due to its triangular RGB subpixel structure.
 It's different than that of LED-backlit monitors where all three pixels are lined up, and results in color fringing around some text and at the top and bottom of windows.
 If you have multiple windows open, you can see a thin green line at the top of every window and a thin red line at the bottom.
 You can see an example of the color fringing around text from the AW3423DW here, around the Google logo or with zoomed-out images with ClearType on and ClearType off.
 You can see photos of the pixels from the AW3423DW review below, and the results are also valid for the Samsung monitor.

 The Samsung OLED G8 has a high refresh rate you can reach over any available input.
 However, we experienced issues using an HDMI to Micro HDMI adapter with 10-bit signals as the signal drops at times before coming back.
-You can fix this by dropping down the signal to 8-bit.
+You can fix this by dropping the signal to 8-bit.
+If you prefer an ultrawide OLED monitor with an even higher 240Hz refresh rate, consider the LG 45GR95QE-B.

 This monitor supports FreeSync variable refresh rate and is G-SYNC compatible across its entire refresh rate range and over both HDMI and DisplayPort.